chevere/docs/library/data-structure.md

 Namespace `Chevere\DataStructure`

-The DataStructure component provides typed immutable-like data structures, built on top of [php-ds](https://github.com/php-ds/ext-ds).
+The DataStructure component provides typed immutable-like data structures.

 ## Map

-The Map component is in charge of extending [DS\Map](https://www.php.net/ds-map) functionality.
+A Map is a sequential collection of key-value pairs.
+Keys can be of type `integer` and `string`.

 ### Creating Map